embercsi/ember-csi/README.md

 ```

-Then we just need to install the `cinderlib-csi` package:
+Then we just need to install the `ember-csi` package:

 ```
-    $ sudo pip install cinderlib-csi
+    $ sudo pip install ember-csi
 ```